 However, they have a unique approach, as they are focused on conversion rate optimization.
 They integrate funnel optimization options and A/B testing:

-- Their funnel builder and analytics allows you to set goals and customize your funnel steps (landing pages, pop-ups, checkout & thank you page).
+• Their funnel builder and analytics allows you to set goals and customize your funnel steps (landing pages, pop-ups, checkout & thank you page).
 Since it has built-in analytics, you can see what step of the funnel is working and which one isn’t.

-- Includes A/B testing features for the funnels.
+• Includes A/B testing features for the funnels.
 So for each step you could test a couple of variations and see which one converts best.

-Simvoly pricing
+Simvoly Pricing

-- Personal: $12 a month for 20 pages, 5 products, 1 funnel and 1 domain connection.
+20 pages, 5 products, 1 funnel and 1 domain connection.

-- Business: $29 a month for unlimited pages, 100 products, 5 funnels and 1 domain connection.
+Unlimited pages, 100 products, 5 funnels and 1 domain connection.

-- Growth+: $59 a month for unlimited pages, unlimited products and 30 domain connections and funnels.
+Unlimited pages, unlimited products and 30 domain connections and funnels.

-- Pro: $149 a month for unlimited pages, products, funnels and domain connections.
+Unlimited pages, products, funnels and domain connections.

 Why choose Simvoly over Shopify?